FundingPoint

 6 min read

-Losing your job is a financial shock you can stabilize in the next 30–60 days.
-This guide shows how to apply for unemployment, build an emergency budget, access short-term cash, and prioritize bills and insurance with concrete numbers and practical scripts.
+Losing your job is a financial shock, but the next 30 days can determine your stability for months.
+Here's how to file for unemployment, build an emergency budget, find short-term cash, and prioritize bills before anything spirals.

 6 min read